 At with that, I am thrilled to have met Kimberly and thankful for the interview.
 This interview has not only shed light on owning your life after 40 but has helped me out of my conundrum.

-Let Over 40 & Killing it® be your go-to resource in obtaining the lifestyle you deserve; over 40 dating tips, redefining your style, how to remain ageless, over 40 nightlife, and starting an online business.
+Let Over 40 & Killing it® be your go-to resource in obtaining the lifestyle you deserve; building confidence, over 40 dating tips, how to remain ageless, how to start over when you’ve hit rock bottom and more.

-So until we meet again my Dear Friends, Stay Cool, Classy and Keep on Killing It.
+So until next time my Dear Friends, Stay Cool, Classy and Keep on Killing It.
 And remember NEVER, give up!
 NEVER be denied!
 You’re NEVER too old!
 NEVER look back!
 Peace!

 Everything is better, “Over Cocktails or Coffee!” ~~kah